joshuahigginson1/Kaniko-Build-with-GitHub-Actions/README.md

 ## Future Improvements

+- A more advanced Dockerfile example, rather than just a plain Python image.
 - Use Trivy to scan our Docker Image before pushing it to GHCR with Crane.
 - Use Trivy to run SAST on our Dockerfile for misconfigurations.
 - Use renovatebot to detect version changes to base Docker images.